pac1687/AMU/README.md

 * run tests with `npm test`
 * run the app with `npm start`

-The path to the desired .txt file can be edited on line 49.
+The path to the desired .txt file can be edited on line 49 of `app.js`.

 ### Author
 Justin Pacubas